rq-Chen/Notes/Programming/Python.md

 - Broadcasting:

   - Numpy operations are broadcast in a similar way as Matlab's element-wise operation (that is, arrays must be in "compatible size")
+  - Matrix multiplication (`@` or `matmul()`):
+    - If both arguments are 2-D they are multiplied like conventional matrices.
+    - If either argument is N-D, N > 2, it is treated as a stack of matrices residing in the last two indexes and broadcast accordingly.
+    - If the first argument is 1-D, it is promoted to a matrix by prepending a 1 to its dimensions.
+After matrix multiplication the prepended 1 is removed.
+    - If the second argument is 1-D, it is promoted to a matrix by appending a 1 to its dimensions.
+After matrix multiplication the appended 1 is removed.

 - Others:
   - Matlab functions usually operate on the first dimension by default, but numpy's usually work on the whole array by default (e.g. `min`, `std`)